-Board your independent flight to Brisbane.
+Board your independent flight to Papua New Guinea.
 Lose a day crossing the International Date Line.

 Arrive in Port Moresby and enjoy an afternoon at leisure, with dinner and overnight at Airways Hotel.

 Today join a tour of Port Moresby, visiting the National Museum and Art Center.
 You may also view, and purchase, high-quality carvings and handicrafts at a local shop.
 This afternoon, embark the Caledonian Sky.

 Be on deck as the ship traces the coast of Papua New Guinea, to observe the peaks of the dramatic Stanley Owens Range that soar to 13,000 feet.
 This afternoon visit the island of Bonarua, where a local choir welcomes you ashore.
 Observe fishing and weaving demonstrations, and stroll through the enchanting village, sampling local delicacies made from sweet potatoes, taro, and yams.
 Birders venture into the thicket to search for island endemics.
 The warm inviting waters of the Coral Sea offer a perfect introduction to the undersea wonders on your first snorkel or dive excursion of many to come.

 Today visit Fergusson Island, the largest island of the group, notable for its hot springs, bubbling mud pools, spouting geysers, and extinct volcanoes.
 Spend the afternoon snorkeling or diving.